 Reasons Why Chain Reaction May Not Be For You

 - You don’t like losing money

 - You don’t want to risk your personal details and getting malware

 - You don’t trust businesses without social media presence

 Additional Questions for this Chain Reaction Review

-If Chain Reaction has the financial capacity to run 16 minute ads, why haven’t they created a singular website for people to signup on?
-If their spots are limited, why create different website to cater to different populations (a reason why they may have used different currencies and video ad story).
+If Chain Reaction has the financial capacity to run 16-minute ads, why haven’t they created a singular website for people to signup on?
+If their spots are limited, why create different websites to cater to different populations (a reason why they may have used different currencies and video ad story).